Days

 Also, you get way more options to tweak the functionality of the form.
 For instance, you can:

-• Add more form fields for getting more information about the registering user.
+• Add more form fields to get more information about the user who is registering.

 • Change the design and visual aspects of the form.